-A drain pan with a capacity of 15 liters (4.0 U.S. gallons) will be adequate.
+A drain pan with a capacity of 45 liters (11.9 U.S. gallons) will be adequate.

-- 2 Flushing of cooling system - a.
-Fill the system with a mixture of sodium carbonate and water (or a commercially available equivalent). - W Use 0.5 kg (1.0 pound) of sodium carbonate for every 23 liters (6.0 U.S. gallons) of water. - Do not install the radiator cap.
+(2) Flushing of cooling system

+- 1 Fill the system with a mixture of sodium carbonate and water (or a commercially available equivalent). - W Use 0.5 kg (1.0 lb) of sodium carbonate for every 23 liters (6.0 U.S. gallons) of water. - Do not install the radiator tank cap.
 The engine is to be operated without the cap for this process.

-- During filling, air must be vented from the engine coolant passages.
+We During filling, air must be vented from the engine coolant passages.

 The system must be filled slowly to prevent air locks or serious engine damage can result.
-Wait 2 to 3 minutes to allow air to be vented, then add mixture to bring the level to the top. - b.
-Operate the engine for 5 minutes with the coolant temperature above 80 °C (176 °F).
+Wait 2 to 3 minutes to allow air to be vented, then add mixture to bring the level to the top.

+2 Operate the engine for 5 minutes with the coolant temperature above $80^{\circ}$ C (176°F).